bitwarden/help/_articles/features/attachments.md

 tags: [attachments, storage, files]
 ---

-{% note %}Using file attachments requires a premium membership or paid organization account.{% endnote %}
+{% callout info %}Using file attachments requires a premium membership or paid organization account.{% endcallout %}

 Attaching and managing files can be done from any Bitwarden client application.
 Any file  100MB or smaller can be attached to an item in your vault.